lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/event-positions/event-roles.md

 <h3> Responsibilities: </h3>

 - Manage event participants.
-- Enforce rules during events if security is unavailable.
+- Create/Hype up event announcements.
+- Create general good vibes during events.
 - Required to submit their availability template by Friday each week (see "Scheduling Procedures" in the Event Staff Handbook for more details).
 - Responsible for pairing up with security for events.
+- Enforce rules during events if security is unavailable.

 ---